 Being able to see how another user has structured their funnel is actually a great way to learn about building your own.

 What you can see down the left side of the screen are the various pages in your funnel.
-Here, 5 of 14 pages are listed.
+Here, 5 of several pages are listed.
 You can see the entire funnel in action by signing up here.

 At the bottom of this Funnel Steps column, there’s an Add New Step button (not shown in the image) which lets you add another page into your funnel.